lnw/tropicitydetection/README.md

 # tropicitydetection

 A simple program to determine the tropicity at a set of points in a vector field.
-One possible usage is to investigate magentically induced electric currents in molecular systems.
+One possible usage is to investigate magnetically induced electric currents in molecular systems.